Updated 31 May 2026 · Living document

 • Electricians and DNOs will have a reference point when assessing equipment during a hardwired install.

-1. Buy a kit with a microinverter that is G98-listed and meets either VDE-AR-N 4105 or the forthcoming BSI plug-in solar standard.
+1. Buy a kit with a microinverter that is on the ENA G98 type-test register.

-2. Engage a CPS-certified electrician (Competent Person Scheme: NICEIC, NAPIT, ELECSA, Stroma, etc.) to install a hardwired connection from the microinverter to a dedicated circuit on your consumer unit.
+2. Engage a CPS-registered electrician (Competent Person Scheme: NICEIC, NAPIT, ELECSA, Stroma) to install a hardwired connection from the microinverter to a dedicated circuit on the consumer unit.

-4. The installer or you submit a G98 notification to your local DNO before energising.
-G98 covers single-phase installations up to 16A per phase, which comfortably includes typical 600W or 800W plug-in kits.
+4. The installer or the householder submits a G98 notification to the local DNO before energising.
+G98 covers single-phase installations up to 16A per phase.

 5. Timeline of dated milestones